HMS Victory: Battle of Cape St. Vincent

-After putting into the Tagus for repairs, Jervis had his fleet apply a close blockade to the port of Cadiz.
+After putting into the Tagus for repairs, Jervis had his fleet apply a close blockade to the port of Cádiz.
 By this time, Victory was in some disrepair.
 Grey had noted a few months previous that, "...the ship is very weak abaft; the transoms between the lower and middle decks work exceedingly".
 Jervis, soon after the battle, echoed Grey's concerns, writing how, "...the step of a man from the poop ladder to the quarterdeck made her whole stern frame shake", and adding that, "...every line-of-battle ship in the fleet will be found sound, except Victory".